 Heavy rainfall above 100 mm expected in parts of the island

-Heavy rainfalls above 100 mm are likely at some places in the Western, Sabaragamuwa, Central, Southern, North-Western and Northern provinces, it added.
+Heavy rainfalls above 100 mm are likely at some places in the Western, Sabaragamuwa, Southern, North-Western and Northern provinces and in the Trincomalee district, it added.

 The general public has been requested to take adequate precautions to minimize damage caused by temporary localized strong winds and lightning during thundershowers.